 There might even be a case where your injury is so bad that you cannot work at all.
 This is called total incapacity.
 Total incapacity benefits are available, but only cover two-thirds of what you were getting paid previously.

 Workers’ Compensation is a daunting field.
 No one wants to get hurt and not work, especially if that means they will be receiving less pay.

-The South Carolina Workers Compensation attorneys here at Burriss and Ridgeway understand the confusion around Workers’ Comp.
+The Columbia, SC Workers Compensation attorneys here at Burriss and Ridgeway understand the confusion around Workers’ Comp.
 That’s why we’re to help you with any questions or concerns you might have.

 Our goal is to hear out your concerns and deliver care that’ll be sure to surpass your highest expectations.
 The driving force here at Burriss and Ridgeway is the client.
 So you can rest assured knowing you’ll always be put first.